Preparing for your virtual appointment

 - A list of the medications you take or the actual bottles.

 - Contact information for your family doctor and pharmacy.
 This includes the address, phone, and fax number.
-The doctor may need to contact the pharmacist.
+The clinician may need to contact the pharmacist.

 - Pen and paper if you want to take notes.